Website Editor Roy Spilsbury writes:-

-One of the pleasures of being a website editor is the sometimes intriguing contacts from folk that have interesting stories o tell, Not least of these was a contact from Anna Neale telling of an account of a 27 day cycle tour by her great great grandfather Edward (Ted) Popple, and his childhood pal Crawford Plenderleith in 1908.
+One of the pleasures of being a cycling website editor is the sometimes intriguing contacts from folk that have interesting stories to tell, Not least of these was a contact from Anna Neale telling of an account of a 27 day cycle tour by her great great grandfather Edward (Ted) Popple, and his childhood pal Crawford Plenderleith in 1908.
 Its legacy remains in the form of a well worn leather bound diary of the trip.
 This was later published, with Anna most generously letting me have a copy which I still treasure.
-Grandson James White sensitively edited the diary, seeking to retain as much as possible of the original style and content, whilst acknowledging that the imperial arrogance of that time, does not always sit comfortably with today’s attitudes and beliefs.
+Grandson James White sensitively edited the diary, seeking to retain as much as possible of the original style and content, whilst acknowledging that the imperial arrogance of that time, does not always sit comfortably with today’s attitudes and value systems.

 The story of a ride by Anna and members of her family to commemorate the centenary of the tour, appeared thus in the Manchester Evening News on the 14th April 2010 >